 Do not confuse Staging and daily backup features.
 SiteGround automatically takes a backup of your live site as part of all sharing hosting plans and allows you to restore in case of emergency.
 However, you will NOT have a URL to access backup copies while staging setup has its own URL to access WordPress admin and edit your content.

 How to Create WordPress Staging Site in SiteGround?

 Login to your SiteGround account and go to “Websites” tab.
 Click on the “Site Tools” button showing against or below the site that you want to create a staging site.

 When you are in “Site Tools” section, navigate to “WordPress > Staging” section.
 Make sure your domain is selected under “Select WordPress Installation” dropdown.
 Provide a name for your staging site in “Staging Name” box and click “Create” button.

 If you have files or folders on your root directory other than WordPress installation, then you will be prompted to select those files for copying to staging site.
 Select the required files and click on “Confirm” button to go to the next step.

 You will see a “Staging site is created” success message and the name of the staging site will be listed under “Manage Staging Copies” section.

 Password Protecting Staging Site

-Click on the “Admin Panel” button to go to the WordPress admin login page of the staging site.
-The login username and password are same as your live site since they are also copied during staging.
+Click on the “Log in to Admin Panel” icon (first icon showing below “Actions” column) to go to the WordPress admin login page of the staging site.
+Remember, you can also directly use the staging URL to login to your dashboard.
+The login username and password are same as your live site since they are also copied during staging site creation.
 Login with your credentials and start doing your work similar to regular WordPress site.

-You can move the changes to live site by clicking on the “Push To Live” button or delete the staging site by clicking on the “Destroy” button.
+You can move the changes to live site by clicking on the “Full Deploy” or “Custom Deploy” option.
+It is also possible to delete the staging site by clicking on the “Destroy” menu and confirm your action.